danmaclean/greypatch/README.rst

 Installation
 ============

-``pip install redpatch``
+``pip install greypatch``

 Running in Interactive Mode
 ===========================

 Examination of single images can be done in interactive mode.
 Walkthrough examples are provided in Jupyter notebooks.
-To start these use ``redpatch-start`` on the command line.
+To start these use ``greypatch-start`` on the command line.

 Running in Batch Mode